 Please sign the petition: http://www.thepetitionsite.com/en-gb/takeaction/580/647/706/

 The next Commonwealth Heads of Government Meeting (CHOGM) will take place in the UK in 2018.
-We urge the CHOGM 2018 organisers to
+CHOGM organisers are being asked to:

 - adopt the theme “A diverse and equal Commonwealth”

 - include lesbian, gay, bisexual, transgender and inter-sex (LGBTI) human rights on the main CHOGM agenda

 - invite openly LGBTI people from the Commonwealth to address the CHOGM leaders.

 The Commonwealth Heads of Government Meeting (CHOGM) has never in its entire six-decade history discussed LGBTI human rights.
 The time has come.